ko-bra/color-detection-events/README.md

 ## Scanner
 The scanners observes a video camera feed and detects the appearance and disapperance of certain colors.
-These detections are translated into events
+These detections are translated into events.
+A live view of the detected colors is shown during runtime.

 ### Requirements
 - Python3
 - Camera hardware accessible by OpenCV